-(vi) We allow only shotguns for pheasant hunting.

-- (3) Big game hunting.
+- (v) All hunters must check in and out at refuge headquarters. - (vi) We allow only shotguns for pheasant hunting. - (3) Big game hunting.
 We allow hunting of white-tailed deer, mule deer, and feral hog on designated areas of the refuge subject to the following conditions: - (i) The condition set forth at paragraph (f)(2)(ii) of this section applies. - (ii) After legal sunset, hunters may be in designated camping areas only.
-We prohibit hunters in all other areas of the refuge after legal sunset.

-(iii) During the youth hunt:

-- (A) When hunting, each adult supervisor may supervise only one youth hunter.
-A youth hunter may have up to two adult supervisors. - (B) The condition set forth at paragraph (f)(2)(i) of this section applies.

-(g) Caddo Lake National Wildlife Refuge.
-(1)-(2) [Reserved]

-(3) Big game hunting.
-We allow hunting of white-tailed deer and feral hog on designated areas of the refuge subject to the following conditions:
+We prohibit hunters in all other areas of the refuge after legal sunset. - (iii) During the youth hunt: - (A) When hunting, each adult supervisor may supervise only one youth hunter.
+A youth hunter may have up to two adult supervisors. - (B) The condition set forth at paragraph (f)(2)(i) of this section applies. - (4) [Reserved] - (g) Caddo Lake National Wildlife Refuge.
+(1) (2) [Reserved] - (3) Big game hunting.
+We allow hunting of white-tailed deer and feral hog on designated areas of the refuge subject to the following conditions: - (i) The annual refuge tearsheet (signed brochure) provides season dates and bag limits. - (ii) Deer archery hunters must possess and carry a signed refuge tearsheet (signed brochure) while hunting. - (iii) Hunters age 17 and younger must be under the direct supervision of an adult age 18 or older. - (iv) You may hunt feral hog during any established refuge hunting season.
+Refuge permits and legal weapons apply for the current hunting season.

-- (i) The annual refuge tearsheet (signed brochure) provides season dates and bag limits. - (ii) Deer archery hunters must possess and carry a signed refuge tearsheet (signed brochure) while hunting. - (iii) Hunters age 17 and younger must be under the direct supervision of an adult age 18 or older. - (iv) You may hunt feral hog during any established refuge hunting season.
-Refuge permits and legal weapons apply for the current hunting season. - (v) We allow hunters to access the refuge no more than 2 hours before legal sunrise and no more than 2 hours after legal sunset. - (vi) You may participate in the refuge firearms deer hunt only with a Quota Deer Hunt Permit (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) issued through random drawing. - (vii) We allow the use of only portable blinds and tree stands on the refuge.
-You must remove blinds, tree stands, and all other personal equipment from the refuge at the end of each day's hunt (see § 27.93 of this chapter). - (viii) We allow all-terrain vehicles for medically documented disabled hunters by Special Use Permit (FWS Form 3-1383-G only). - (4) [Reserved]

-- (h) Hagerman National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of mourning dove on designated areas of the refuge subject to the following conditions: - (i) You must possess and carry a signed refuge tearsheet (signed brochure).

-(ii) Hunters age 17 and younger must be under the direct supervision of an walking trail.

-- (iii) We require hunters to self-checkin and self-check-out (FWS Form 3-2405), with the exception of Nocona - (iv) We prohibit falconry. - (v) We allow the use of dogs to retrieve game. - (vi) We allow only approved nontoxic shot (see § 32.2(k)) for all hunts on the refuge.

-(vii) We prohibit hunting within 150 feet (45 meters) of any day use area or
+- (v) We allow hunters to access the refuge no more than 2 hours before legal sunrise and no more than 2 hours after legal sunset. - (vi) You may participate in the refuge firearms deer hunt only with a Quota Deer Hunt Permit (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) issued through random drawing. - (vii) We allow the use of only portable blinds and tree stands on the refuge.
+You must remove blinds, tree stands, and all other personal equipment from the refuge at the end of each day's hunt (see §27.93 of this chapter). - (viii) We allow all-terrain vehicles for medically documented disabled hunters by Special Use Permit (FWS Form 3-1383-G only). - (4) [Reserved] - (h) Hagerman National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of mourning dove on designated areas of the refuge subject to the following conditions: - (i) You must possess and carry a signed refuge tearsheet (signed brochure). - (ii) Hunters age 17 and younger must be under the direct supervision of an adult age 18 or older. - (iii) We require hunters to self-check-in and self-check-out (FWS Form 3-2405), with the exception of Nocona Unit. - (iv) We prohibit falconry. - (v) We allow the use of dogs to retrieve game. - (vi) We allow only approved nontoxic shot (see §32.2(k)) for all hunts on the refuge. - (vii) We prohibit hunting within 150 feet (45 meters) of any day use area or walking trail.